directvt/vtm/doc/anyplex.md

 #### Scroll & Reflow Behavior

-- **Normal Buffer**: If the cell-run containing the object does not fit within the viewport width, it triggers a standard wrap with a scroll-up if necessary.
+- **Normal Buffer**: If the cell-run containing the object does not fit within the viewport width, it triggers a standard wrap with a scroll-up if necessary (without triggering **BCE - Background Color Erase**).
 This may break the rectangular visual of the raster until the viewport is widened or a non-wrap mode is enabled.
 - **Alternate Buffer**: The object's rectangle is strictly clipped (cropped) by the right and bottom edges of the viewport; no scrolling occurs.

 #### Sequence Format